 Despite its ever-increasing popularity, it’s not a secret that no company has figured out how to make music streaming a profitable enterprise at scale.
 Even massively popular services like Soundcloud have been hanging by a thread for years, facing ever-increasing losses, and hoping to avoid the fate of companies like Rdio, Grooveshark, MOG, and other now-defunct services.

 But Spotify also faces another stumbling block: The other frontrunner in the space, Apple Music, has the backing of one of the most valuable companies on the planet, and could theoretically run on massive loss margins indefinitely.
 Given the history of poor profit-to-revenue ratios in the space, this could actually have been a central part of Apple Music’s long-term business plan at launch: Outlast the competition.

 Beyond the vexing issue of dealing with an ever-looming competitor with bottomless pockets, Spotify also has ongoing legal battles with rights holders, such as a $1.6 billion lawsuit currently aimed at the company from high-profile music publisher Wixen Publishing (Tom Petty, The Doors).
 It’s also seen numerous longtime executives exit over the past year, most recently chief content officer Stefan Blom.
 When you imagine owning a chunk of the service from the perspective of its current private shareholders, it’s easy to see how the risk averse will want to cash out their chips and move on to the next table.

 It’s not a secret that no company has quite figured out how to make music streaming a profitable enterprise.

-Regardless of whether or not Spotify sees a successful direct listing, one thing is certain: The company needs to figure out a way to make a profit, even if it’s marginal.
-Once the company is publicly traded, it can’t operate indefinitely with massive losses on its books, otherwise share values will plummet.
+Regardless of whether or not Spotify sees a successful first day on the public market, one thing is certain: The company needs to figure out a way to make a profit, even if it’s marginal.
+It can’t operate indefinitely with massive losses on its books, or share values will plummet.